ekoops/domain_adaptive_visual_object_detection/README.md

-Notice that, in order to replicate this work on the Colab platform, the instructions available in [Usage](#usage) regarding folders and symlinks creation or environment variables definition, has to be adapted with appropriate actions on colab notebook and on the connected drive.
+Notice that, in order to replicate this work on the Colab platform, the instructions available in [Usage](#usage) regarding folders and symlinks creation or environment variables definition, has to be adapted with appropriate actions on Colab notebook and on the connected Google Drive.

 ## Usage